andy-liuu/Dungeon-Crawler-Game/README.md

 - Instructions and controls are in-game

 ### Code Description
-I implemented some utility features (for ease of devellopment) from scratch such as:
+I implemented some utility features (for ease of development) from scratch such as:
 - Resource manager - Sprites only loaded from file once
 - Tileset + Tilemap for level creation